walmartlabs/lacinia/docs/schema/parsing.rst

 Enums may be documented, as well as Enum values (e.g., ``:Episode/JEDI``).

-As is normal with SDL, the available queries, mutations, and subscriptions (not shown in this example) are defined on ordinary schema objects, and the ``schema`` element identifies which objects are used for which purposes.
+As is normal with Schema Definition Language, the available queries, mutations, and subscriptions (not shown in this example) are defined on ordinary schema objects, and the ``schema`` element identifies which objects are used for which purposes.